astraloverflow/starter-11ty/src/_posts/some-draft-post.md

 ---
+draft: true
-date: 2023-04-03
+date: 2023-04-04
-title: This is my first post
+title: Some Draft Post
+prefix: article
 ---

-_This is an example blog post._
+_This is an example draft blog post.
+It only shows up during development mode._

+_It also uses a URL prefix, which in this case is `/article/`_

 The Internet is the global system of interconnected computer networks that uses the Internet protocol suite (TCP/IP) to communicate between networks and devices.
 It is a network of networks that consists of private, public, academic, business, and government networks of local to global scope, linked by a broad array of electronic, wireless, and optical networking technologies.
 The Internet carries a vast range of information resources and services, such as the inter-linked hypertext documents and applications of the World Wide Web (WWW), electronic mail, telephony, and file sharing.